Effects of climate change: Wildfires

+A study published in June 2024 concluded that the frequency and intensity of extreme fire events more than doubled from 2003 to 2023.
+Extreme fire events have an outsized effect on the Earth system, even if area burned decreases.

 Wildfire disasters (those claiming at least 10 lives or affecting over 100 people) have increased substantially in recent decades.
 Climate change intensifies heatwaves and droughts that dry vegetation, which in turn fuels wildfires.

 Globally, wildfires and deforestation have reduced forests' net absorption of greenhouse gases, reducing their effectiveness at mitigating climate change.
 Global warming increases forest fires that release more greenhouse gases, creating a feedback loop that causes more warming.

 Over recent decades, "forest disturbance" (damage) by fire has increased in most of the planet's forest zones.
 The increase in area, frequency, and severity of forest fires creates a positive feedback that increases global warming.

-Climate change promotes the type of weather that makes wildfires more likely.
+Climate change promotes fire weather, which makes wildfires more likely.

+Climate change can also increase the main natural ignition source of wildfire, lightning, and thereby increase the number of fires.

 In some areas, an increase of wildfires has been attributed directly to climate change.
 Evidence from Earth's past also shows more fire in warmer periods.
 Climate change increases evapotranspiration.
 This can cause vegetation and soils to dry out.
 When a fire starts in an area with very dry vegetation, it can spread rapidly.
 Higher temperatures can also lengthen the fire season.
 This is the time of year in which severe wildfires are most likely, particularly in regions where snow is disappearing.

 Weather conditions are raising the risks of wildfires.
 But the total area burnt by wildfires has decreased.
 This is mostly because savanna has been converted to cropland, so there are fewer trees to burn.
 Prescribed burning is an indigenous practice in the US and Australia.
 It can reduce wildfire burning.

 The carbon released from wildfires adds to carbon dioxide in Earth's atmosphere and therefore contributes to the greenhouse effect.
 Climate models do not yet fully reflect this climate change feedback.